Xilinx/mlir-aie/AIEVecDialect.md

 AIE vector add

-Xilinx-specific advanced add operation that adds two 1-D vectors with lane selection.
+AMD-specific advanced add operation that adds two 1-D vectors with lane selection.
 The vector sizes are at least 256 bits.
 `$result = `$lhs + $rhs`.